 Pool Enclosure Disclosure

-Arizona properties with an aboveground or belowground pool or any other body of water intended for swimming that is 18 inches or more in depth and at least eight feet wide must provide tenants with an educational safety notice approved by the Department of the Health Services about the use and maintenance of the pool.
-This includes notice about pool enclosure requirements.
+Arizona leases with a pool (or any other body of water intended for swimming that is 18 inches or more in depth and at least eight feet wide) must provide tenants with an educational safety notice approved by the Department of Health Services.
+The notice must discuss pool use and maintenance, including details about pool enclosure requirements.

 Download: Arizona Pool Enclosure Disclosure Form (PDF)